 The registration statement shall be deemed prima facie proof of the statement therein contained in any administrative enforcement proceeding or court proceeding instituted by the Town of Newton against the owner or owners of the building.

 "Actively marketed vacant properties," "properties under repair or renovation" and "seasonally occupied properties," as defined in this article, shall be required to file a registration statement, but shall be exempt from payment of a registration fee.

 After filing a registration statement or a renewal of a registration statement, the owner of any vacant or abandoned property shall provide access to the Town of Newton Construction Official if requested, following reasonable notice, during the period covered by the initial registration or any subsequent renewal.
-If an inspection is required of the interior of the property due to complaints or other cause, the fee for such inspection shall be the same as that for a certificate of compliance as provided in Newton Town Code § 100-21A, as may be amended.
+If an inspection is required of the interior of the property due to complaints or other cause, the fee for such inspection shall be the same as that for a reinspection, as provided for in Newton Town Code § 100-21A, as may be amended.

 The registration statement shall include the name, street address, e-mail address, and telephone number of a natural person 21 years of age or older, designated by the owner or owners as the authorized agent for receiving notices of code violations and for receiving process in any court proceeding or administrative enforcement proceeding, on behalf of such owner or owners in connection with the enforcement of any applicable code.
 The designated agent must have a contact number that will be available 24 hours per day on an emergency basis.
 The statement shall also include the name of the person responsible for maintaining and securing the property, if different from the designated agent.

 An owner who is a natural person and who meets the requirements of this article as to availability of a contact number on a twenty-four-hour emergency basis may designate himself or herself as agent.